 If you’ve never made whey before you’re in for a surprise – it’s whey easy!
 (Corny, I know.)
 And when you’re done, you’ve also created sour cream and cream cheese (directions below)!

 Whey has been used for centuries.
 The Icelanders preserved their food with whey and Greek doctors referred to it as ‘healing water’.
 In the Middle Ages, doctors recommended whey for various ailments and up until the 1940’s spas in Europe treated gout, anemia, arthritis, and even tuberculosis with it.

 Many health food stores rightly tout the benefits of whey protein.
-But if you’re really looking to build muscle, maintain your blood sugar, and boost your metabolism, skip the huge containers of powdered whey protein on the shelf and look no further than your own refrigerator.
+But if you’re really looking to build muscle, maintain your blood sugar, and boost your metabolism, skip the huge containers of powdered whey protein on the shelf and try making your own.

 Homemade whey is really simple to make.
 You can make it from homemade yogurt, raw milk, or kefir.
 I usually get my whey from dripping yogurt because that’s what I first learned and I’m comfortable with the method.
 However, I wouldn’t hesitate a bit to use kefir or raw milk.

 In the pictures below I’m using viili yogurt, but I’ll also explain how to make it with raw milk or kefir.

 I don’t consider this recipe totally sugar-free because of the lactose in milk products.
 However, when you make homemade yogurt or kefir there is very little lactose left in the end product and many who are lactose intolerant can eat them both.
 Still, be aware that there may be remnants of lactose in the whey.